 This Notice of Motion was previously tabled at the January Council Meeting; however, Cr Meacheam was unable to attend and therefore, this item was deferred to the February Council Meeting.

-Moved: Cr D Meacheam Seconded: Cr R Cassidy
+Moved: Cr D Meacheam Seconded: Cr

 THAT the Bronte Village be subject to the following dog control measure, with appropriate signage: "Restricted area.
-Dogs must be on a leash".
+Dogs must be on leash or under effective control".